 Aims and Characteristics

-Focusing on the technological application of chemistry, this programme comprises Core and Elective Subjects in chemical principles, applied/industrial chemistry, and chemical process technology.
+Focusing on the technological applications of chemistry, this programme comprises Core and Elective Subjects in chemical principles, applied/industrial chemistry and chemical process technology.

 This is one of the most popular applied science programmes in Hong Kong, and it is specifically designed to enhance graduates' career prospects in the government, business and industrial sectors.

-Elective Subjects include Medicinal Chemistry, Natural Products Chemistry, Food Processing Technology, Environmental Technology, Process Economics and Quality Management.
 These subjects broaden and enrich students' knowledge and skills, which should enhance their career prospects in the commercial and industrial sectors.
-Our students would gain further work experience through industrial visits, Work-Integrated Education and summer placements in local and overseas companies.
+Our students gain further work experience through industrial visits, Work-Integrated Education and summer placements in local and overseas companies.

 Recognition and Prospects

-Graduates are qualified for membership of the Hong Kong Chemical Society (HKCS) and the Royal Society of Chemistry (RSC) in the UK.
+Graduates qualify for membership of the Hong Kong Chemical Society (HKCS) and the Royal Society of Chemistry (RSC) in the UK.

-Graduates are able to pursue careers in industry, business or the public sector.
-Our graduates work as chemists, technologists, and chemical and/or biochemical process engineers.
-Employment opportunities abound in industries, such as plastics and toys, cosmetics and fragrances, drugs and pharmaceuticals, pollution control and the manufacture of printed circuit boards.
-Graduates can also pursue openings in sales and marketing, or as management executives in various fields.
+Graduates can pursue careers in industry, business or the public sector.
+Our graduates work as chemists, technologists and chemical and/or biochemical process engineers.
+Employment opportunities abound in industries such as plastics and toys, cosmetics and fragrances, drugs and pharmaceuticals, pollution control and the manufacturing of printed circuit boards.
+Graduates can also pursue careers in sales and marketing, or as management executives in various fields.